• Skip to primary navigation

 • Depression

-People can experience these symptoms after about 24 hours of stopping the drug’s use.
+People generally experience these symptoms after about 24 hours of stopping the drug’s use.
 Rather than stopping cold turkey, it’s best to seek treatment at a professional addiction treatment facility like FHE Health.
-Medical detox is typically the first step in the treatment of Concerta addiction.
-As individuals are slowly weaned from the drug, medical caregivers can treat the withdrawal symptoms.
+Medical detox is typically the first step in addiction treatment.

 Treating the Psychological Dependency

-After medical detox, individuals can enter the next phase of their treatment plan.
-Subsequent treatments target the mental and behavioral dependencies associated with Concerta addiction.
+After medical detox, individuals begin receiving treatment for the mental and behavioral dependencies associated with CONCERTA addiction.
 For instance, an individual who became addicted to the drug because they believed it helped them perform better on tests or at work will need help overcoming this dependency.
-They’ll need tips for managing their triggers.
-Without treatment, relapse is likely.
+They’ll need guidance on managing their triggers to reduce the risks of relapse.

-FHE Health offers comprehensive treatments for individuals who are addicted to Concerta.
-Through medical detox and behavioral health therapies, individuals can get the help they need to manage their addiction and achieve long-term recovery.
-Don’t put off getting the help you need.
-Addiction is a chronic disease that is often progressive.
-This means, without treatment, it’s likely to get worse— and your physical and mental health is far too precious to lose on account of Concerta.
-Contact FHE Health today.
+FHE Health offers comprehensive treatments for individuals who are addicted to CONCERTA.
+Through medical detox and behavioral health therapies, individuals can learn to manage their addiction and achieve long-term recovery.

 Filed Under: Drug Addiction